soenneker/soenneker.reflection.cache/README.md

 Notes:
 - These benchmarks are built over iterations.
 The first operation is going to be as slow as the Reflection it sits in front of.
-- These are based off of a test class `TestType` which is located in the test library.
+- Many of these are based off of a test class `TestType` which is located in the test library.
-- Outliers have been removed in cases BenchmarkDotnet deems necessary.